SupercedeTech/persistent-postgresql-streaming/README.md

 ## Building these libraries

-At the time of writing, these libraries depend on these [two](https://github.com/yesodweb/persistent/pulls/1316) [PRs](https://github.com/yesodweb/persistent/pull/1317) to expose some useful Persistent internals.
-Those PRs provide as-yet-unreleased versions of `peristent` and `persistent-postgresql`, which you will need to build these streaming libraries.
+At the time of writing, these libraries depend on as-yet-unreleased versions of `persistent` and `persistent-postgresql`, which you will need to build these streaming libraries.
+These versions are `2.13.2.0` and `2.13.2.0` (not a typo, they're the same.)

 The `stack.yaml` file already specifies that the project should use the unreleased versions - but if you're not using Stack, you'll have to incorporate them into your build system yourself.